The Yadkin River flows approximately 25 miles along the west boundary of Forsyth

 use that summer.
 Additional acreage was donated to complete the site in late 1986.

-Improvements has been made over the years to bring the park to its current state.
+Improvements have been made over the years to bring the park to its current state.